-- The pouch opening should be an eighth inch (3 mm) larger than your stoma.
+- The pouch opening should be 1/8th of an inch (3 mm) larger than your stoma.

 DeCastro GJ, McKiernan JM, Benson MC.
 Cutaneous continent urinary diversion.
 In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
 11th ed.
 Philadelphia, PA: Elsevier; 2016:chap 98.

 Review Date 5/31/2018